javierbyte/gitpage-timemachine/README.md

 * `maxImages` that is the maximun number of screenshots that we are trying to get,
 * `ignoreCommits` the entire hash of commits that you want to ignore.

 2. Run and get your data.
-(Becare!
-This takes around 3 minutes for a 24 screenshot history!).
+(This takes around 3 minutes for a 24 screenshot history!).

 ```
 node cli.js